Rice’s theorem

 return 42;

-is also impossible to implement!
+So, similarly, canHalt is also impossible to implement!
 Here’s how we were able to prove it.
-We have two functions, loop
+We have two functions, loop and ret42:

 // does NOT satisfy canHalt